joedetDS/bsc_ape_tracker/README.md

 - `config.py` - Configuration settings
 - `utils.py` - Utility functions for wallet tracking and token analysis
 - `requirements.txt` - Dependencies list
-- `Procfile.txt` - Deployment file for Heroku
+- `Procfile.txt` - Deployment file for Railway

 ## Contributing 🤝
 Feel free to fork this repository and submit pull requests to improve the bot.
 Open an issue for bug reports or feature requests.